Choosing Good Health is Like Winning the Trifecta

-For instance, there was the time I was waiting for my eye doctor.
-Another time, I was hiking alone in the desert.
+For instance, there was the time I was waiting for my eye doctor, my nose quietly buried in a magazine, when I feel the tap on my shoulder.
+Another time, I was hiking alone in the desert, deep in my own thoughts, until I hear the words, “He will tell us”.
 Or, there was the time I was thumping melons at Safeway when a lady struck up a conversation about how to pick good cantaloupes.

-I don’t know what it is about me… For some reason, total strangers feel comfortable interrupting me to ask all kinds of questions, no matter if I am reading a magazine at the doctor’s office, standing in line at a bank, or washing my windshield at a gas station:
+I don’t know what it is about me… For some reason, total strangers feel comfortable interrupting me to ask all kinds of questions, no matter if I am pumping gas or pumping iron:

 them: “How do I get to Scottsdale Road and Tatum Blvd?”